sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-196. ### What are the applications of seal method
+197. ### What are the applications of the seal method

-     Below are the main applications of Object.seal() method,
+     Below are the main applications of `Object.seal()` method,

      1. It is used for sealing objects and arrays.
      2. It is used to make properties of an object non-configurable.

      **[⬆ Back to Top](#table-of-contents)**

-197. ### What are the differences between freeze and seal methods
+198. ### What are the differences between freeze and seal methods

-     If an object is frozen using the Object.freeze() method then its properties become immutable and no changes can be made in them whereas if an object is sealed using the Object.seal() method then the changes can be made in the existing properties of the object.
+     If an object is frozen using the `Object.freeze()` method then its properties become immutable and no changes can be made in them whereas if an object is sealed using the `Object.seal()` method then the changes can be made in the existing properties of the object.

      **[⬆ Back to Top](#table-of-contents)**

-198. ### How do you determine if an object is sealed or not
+199. ### How do you determine if an object is sealed or not

-     The Object.isSealed() method is used to determine if an object is sealed or not.
+     The `Object.isSealed()` method is used to determine if an object is sealed or not.
 An object is sealed if all of the below conditions hold true

      1. If it is not extensible.
      2. If all of its properties are non-configurable.